 Roger's research spans Probability and Mathematical Statistics, (Micro) Economic Theory, Actuarial Science and Quantitative Finance and has appeared in the top academic journals in all these fields.
 His areas of specialization include decision under uncertainty, (axiomatization and aggregation of) risk measures, modeling of stochastic dependence and semi-martingale theory; and their ramifications in insurance and finance, such as economic capital allocation, valuation in incomplete markets and multivariate asset pricing.

-Roger is Co-Director of the Risk and Macro Finance Research Focal Area at the University of Amsterdam; holds a courtesy appointment in the Department of Finance of the University of Amsterdam; is Scientific Advisor to Eurandom (Co-Director of the Multivariate Risk Modeling group); Associate Editor of Insurance: Mathematics and Economics (Elsevier), Statistics and Probability Letters (Elsevier), Dependence Modeling (De Gruyter), and Insurance Markets and Companies: Analyses and Actuarial Computations; Research Fellow of ACIS, Netspar, STAR, StochModFin and WONDER (previously the Stieltjes Institute); and Extramural Fellow of CentER (research groups Econometrics and Finance).
+Roger is Director of the Risk and Macro Finance Research Focal Area at the University of Amsterdam; holds a courtesy appointment in the Department of Finance of the University of Amsterdam; is Scientific Advisor to Eurandom (Co-Director of the Multivariate Risk Modeling group); Editor of Insurance: Mathematics and Economics (Elsevier) and Insurance Markets and Companies: Analyses and Actuarial Computations; Associate Editor of Statistics and Probability Letters (Elsevier) and Dependence Modeling (De Gruyter); Research Fellow of ACIS, Netspar, STAR, StochModFin and WONDER (previously the Stieltjes Institute); and Extramural Fellow of CentER (research groups Econometrics and Finance).

 The Chair of Risk and Insurance that Roger holds is sponsored by the Dutch Association of Insurers.